olegkleiman/crib/lesson2/readme.md

 ```
 Note using Swift 4 [multistring literal support](https://github.com/apple/swift-evolution/blob/master/proposals/0168-multi-line-string-literals.md) in this modified code.

-Because the callback is not passed in this excerpt, <code>if</code> statement is extended here to <code>else</code> block that is simply return the calculated value;
+Because the callback is not passed in this excerpt, <code>if</code> statement is extended here to <code>else</code> block that is simply return the calculated value.

+We got around the callback so far, but surely it wasn't our intention for this lesson.
+On the contrary, we wanted to demonstrate how to use them.
+So let's provide purely JS callback instead on <code>console.log</code>.